 Learning Module 1: Epidemiology of Homeless and Uninsured Populations

-- Numeric trends relating to homeless persons in the U.S. by region, age, race, ethnicity, work status, and family status.
+- Identify numeric trends relating to homeless persons in the U.S. by region, age, race, ethnicity, work status, and family status.

-- Prevalence of severe mental illness, substance abuse, victims of domestic violence, physically disabled, and combined comorbidities among homeless persons.
+- Understand prevalence of severe mental illness, substance abuse, survivors of domestic violence and human trafficking, physically disabled, and combined comorbidities among homeless persons.

-- Scope of unmet need for shelter housing for the homeless.
+- Recognize scope of unmet need for shelter housing for the homeless.

-- Prevalence of un- and underinsurance in the United States, by age, race/ethnicity, and geography.
+- Compare prevalence of un- and underinsurance in the United States, by age, race/ethnicity, and geography.

 Learning Module 2: Public Health Insurance

-- Multi-payer system of health insurance in the U.S.
+- Describe the multi-payer system of health insurance in the U.S.

-- Core benefits and financing mechanisms of Medicare components A, B, and D.
+- Identify core benefits and financing mechanisms of Medicare components A, B, and D.

-- Purposes and structures of MediGap and Medicare Advantage plans.
+- Describe purposes and structures of Medigap and Medicare Advantage plans.

-- Eligibility criteria for Medicare, including age-based and disability-based criteria.
+- Identify eligibility criteria for Medicare, including age-based and disability-based criteria.

-- Core benefits and eligibility criteria for Medicaid.
+- Identify core benefits and eligibility criteria for Medicaid.

-- Core benefits and eligibility criteria for CHIP.
+- Describe core benefits and eligibility criteria for CHIP.

-- Expected Affordable Care Act effects upon public health insurance programs.
+- Describe Affordable Care Act effects upon public health insurance programs.

-- Number, demographic characteristics (age, race/ethnicity), and healthcare costs of dually eligible Medicare/Medicaid beneficiaries.
+- Describe number, demographic characteristics (age, race/ethnicity), and healthcare costs of dually eligible Medicare/Medicaid beneficiaries.

-- Major components of the U.S. healthcare delivery system.
+- Describe major components of the U.S. healthcare delivery system.

-- Size and range of services of the VA health system.
+- Appreciate the size and range of services of the VA health system.

-- VA health system services targeting the needs of homeless veterans.
+- Identify VA health system services targeting the needs of homeless veterans.

-- Financing mechanisms, structure, and number of persons served by FQHCs.
+- Describe financing mechanisms, structure, and number of persons served by FQHCs.

-- Funding sources and population served by CMH.
+- Identify funding sources and population served by CMH.

-- Funding mechanisms, governance structure, and range of services free clinics.
+- Describe funding mechanisms, governance structure, and range of services for free clinics.